-The internal audit function of the Group is performed in-house and undertaken by the Internal Audit Department that reports to the Audit and Risk Management Committee.
-The Audit and Risk Management Committee reviews the annual internal audit plan, which was co-developed by the Internal Audit Department and the management.
+The internal audit function of the Group is performed in-house and undertaken by the Internal Audit Department that reports to the ARMC.
+The ARMC reviews the annual internal audit plan co-developed by the Internal Audit Department and the management.
 Applying a risk-based approach, periodic internal audit visits have been carried out to review the adequacy and integrity of key internal controls of the Group's business to provide an independent assurance on the systems of internal control.
-The Internal Audit Department reports to the Audit and Risk Management Committee on the adequacy and effectiveness of the Group's governance, risk management and internal control systems.
+The Internal Audit Department reports to the ARMC on the adequacy and effectiveness of the Group's governance, risk management and internal control systems.

-The activities of the Internal Audit Department during FY2021 are disclosed in the Audit and Risk Management Committee Report included in this Annual Report.
+The activities of the Internal Audit Department during FY2022 are disclosed in the Audit and Risk Management Committee Report included in this Annual Report.

-• Policies and Procedures
+Policies and Procedures